Frequently Asked Questions

 • How long is each appointment?
 All sessions are 50 minutes in length, unless a longer session is desired and booked in advance.

-• How do I pay for counselling?
+• How do I pay for therapy?
 See Fees.

 • How many sessions will it take?
 It depends on many factors, such as: how well we establish rapport, what you’re trying to achieve from therapy, what has your life experience been up to this point?, what are you currently struggling with?, how willing and prepared you are to get started? to name a few.
 After 1-3 sessions, we will work out a therapy agreement concerning the frequency and duration of therapy.

-• Do you offer services over the phone, by Skype, or by e-mail?
+• Do you offer services over the phone, virtually or by e-mail?
 Yes.
 Preference is to have at least one in person session because therapy is relational and can be greatly enhanced through in person contact.
-For clients who travel or find it difficult to come into my office from time to time, I will provide therapy via a secure, online channel (Zoom) and telephone.
-My hourly rates apply for this option, and payment is sent ahead of the session via etransfer, though not processed until after the session.
+For clients who travel or find it difficult to come into my office from time to time, I provide therapy via a secure, online channel (through my secure Admin/Jane system or via Zoom) and telephone.

 • How do I book an appointment with you?
 Through the Contact Me” form on this site, through e-mail (laura@laurahetherington.com) or call 416-317-8277.